16 mm scale: Overview

 Although models of approximately this scale were being built as early as the 1930s, it was the founding of the Merioneth Railway Society just after the Second World War that marks the popularization of this scale.

 This set the light-hearted spirit of the 16 mm fraternity, where a sense of fun and whimsy often override more serious concerns.
 The use of live steam as the predominant motive power of the models means absolute scale reproduction is often sacrificed to the demands of steam engineering at this scale.
 However the realistic sound, smell and visual effects of steam-driven locomotives makes up for loss of fidelity elsewhere.
 Driving a live steam locomotive, even at this small scale is very different from driving an electrically powered model.

 For many years there were no commercially available parts, and everything was hand-built or kit-bashed from O scale components.
 In the 1968 Archangel emerged as the first commercial manufacturer on a large scale, followed by Merlin and Beck at the end of 1970s.
 All three companies produced affordable live steam locomotives in this scale.
 In 1981, Mamod entered the market with a cheap if somewhat crude steam loco for the UK market.
 Although not perfect, the low cost opened the hobby to a much wider range of people and as a result demand for other products grew.
 Roundhouse enjoys a large share of the market as builders of high quality live steam locomotives and suppliers of parts for home builders.
 A group of professional and hobbyist makers have emerged to meet this demand.

 Accucraft UK have built high quality live steam models of locomotives of the Talyllyn Railway, the Lynton & Barnstaple, and Welshpool & Llanfair.

 Manufacturers

 The Useful Links page in the 16mm Association web site has an extensive list of active traders.
+The list below includes traders who were significant in the hobby at one stage but are no longer active.